apply to university student conduct proceedings only. Questions regarding charges in civil or

 Do I have to show up to this meeting?

 Although you are not required to attend, you are strongly encouraged to do so.
 The Office of Student Conduct or Office of Housing, Residential Living, and Dining schedules your meeting around your class schedule.
 If you choose not to attend your IRC, you will be found “in violation” of all of the alleged charges and you will be sanctioned appropriately.

 What is going to happen at this meeting?

 You will be presented with information concerning your alleged policy violation.
 You will then be given the opportunity to convey what happened during the incident.
 From this information, the university official will determine if it is “more likely than not” that you are either “in violation” or “not in violation” of the alleged charge(s).
 If you are found "in violation," the university official will seek agreement with you regarding the appropriate sanctions.
 If you are found" not in violation," no sanctions will be applied and the related paperwork will be destroyed.

 With whom will I be meeting?

-You will meet with an assistant director of Student Conduct/Student Life, a graduate student working in the Office of Student Conduct, or an assistant/graduate/residence director.
+You will meet with an assistant director of Student Conduct, a graduate student for the Office of Student Conduct, or a Residential Living professional staff member.

 Should I bring anything to the IRM?